PioBeat/offbeatSlider/README.md

         });
 ```

+The default of the carousel animation is ``false`` which means the slides won't be shown automatically one by one.

 ## Customisation

 ### Positioning of navigation controls

 **Combined**

-Slider dots and arrows as one:
+Slider dots and arrows as one unit:
 ```html
 <div class="ofp-slider-navigation ofp-center ofp-middle">
     <div class="ofp-arrow-left">&#10094;</div>